 Even though there are so few trace rifles, each of them do have their unique strengths and weaknesses which factor in when weighing which are better for PvE, PvP, and Gambit in Destiny 2.
 Let’s break each down, and then go over which you should use, when, and why.

-You have two solid options for Trace Rifles as of Shadowkeep.
-Let’s go over the classic one first, Coldheart.
+You have two solid options for Trace Rifles as of Shadowkeep and Season of the Arrivals.
+Let’s go over the newest one first, Ruinous Effigy.

 Divinity on the other hand doesn’t do as much damage but it’s designed that way since it’s a support weapon.

 What it does is as you’re firing, it will create a new critical hit spot that any member of your team can fire into for higher damage.
 So in any fight where you don’t receive extra-bonus damage from crit firing at something’s head (which is sometimes the case) having someone run Divinity to fire at the Divinity crit spot instead will help the team do better overall DPS.